There are various approaches for operational monitoring of Dremio nodes.

 Lightweight threads can be tracked via

-The following end-point can be used to check the health of a node:
+The Server Status REST end-point can be used to check the health of a node.
+See Server Status for more information.

 Failing to complete a request to this end-point or delays in getting a response might signal problems with the node.

-Please note that, when using internal user management, if no users have been defined, this end point will return the following error:
+Please note that, when using internal user management, if no users have been defined, this end point returns the following error:

 'No User Available'